denis-lasser/hedging-against-turkish-inflation/README.md

 ## Generate Paper and Presentation

-First, you need to pull the texlive/texlive docker image, if you don't have it already.
+If you wish to create the paper or presentation in a presentation ready format, here are some instructions to convert the .tex files to .pdf.

+The recommended way is to use the `texlive/texlive` distribution with docker.
+For this purpose, the medium distribution is enough.
+To pull the image using the docker CLI (command line interface):

-    docker pull texlive/texlive:latest
+    docker pull texlive/texlive:lastest-medium

-Navigate to the /reports directory and run the following command from the command line:
+Alternatively, you can also use docker's graphical interface.
+To run the docker container, run this command from the `reports` directory (if you run it from a different directory, you will have to navigate to the correct path inside the container):

-    docker run -v $(pwd):/workdir -it texlive/texlive bash
+    docker run -v $(pwd):/workdir -it texlive/texlive:latest-medium bash

-From within the  docker container you can convert the .tex files to pdf:

-    pdflatex 'Hedging Against Turkish Inflation_Paper.tex'
-    pdflatex 'Hedging Against Turkish Inflation_Presentation.tex'
+From inside the container run the following commands after each other.
+Note, that it's best to run the last command twice, as is shown.

+**For the paper:**

+    pdflatex Hedging-Against-Turkish-Inflation-Paper.tex
+    bibtex Hedging-Against-Turkish-Inflation-Paper.aux
+    pdflatex Hedging-Against-Turkish-Inflation-Paper.tex
+    pdflatex Hedging-Against-Turkish-Inflation-Paper.tex

+**For the presentation:**

+    pdflatex Hedging-Against-Turkish-Inflation-Presentation.tex
+    bibtex Hedging-Against-Turkish-Inflation-Presentation.aux
+    pdflatex Hedging-Against-Turkish-Inflation-Presentation.tex
+    pdflatex Hedging-Against-Turkish-Inflation-Presentation.tex

+You can now find the .pdf of both the paper and the presentation in the `reports` directory.

 ## Data